-One of the best things I’ve learned from Dave is that pickles aren’t limited to green beans and cucumbers, while there are plenty of blueberry recipes for cakes, pies and muffins we wanted to share our pickled blueberry recipe.
+It’s blueberry season so while there are plenty of blueberry recipes for cakes, pies and muffins I wanted to share how to make pickled blueberries.

-Check out our pickled blueberries recipe with BC high-bush blueberries.
+Check out this pickled blueberries recipe with BC high-bush blueberries.

 Blueberries may be one of the world’s healthiest foods, while they are small they are packed with antioxidants: vitamin C, B complex, vitamin E, vitamin A, copper, selenium, zinc and iron.

 I grew up eating blueberries in the summer.
 In Nova Scotia they are cheap and plentiful and it’s one of my favourite times of year, really only second to strawberry season.

 Late-July through September is blueberry season.
 You may find blueberries at the supermarket sooner but they are most often from the US shipped in.